Tool

 The 15 staple foods included in the index are wheat, rice, maize, sorghum, millet, cassava, sweet potatoes, yams, plantains, beans, groundnuts, soybeans, sugar, and vegetable oil.
 In the FAO database, the cereals, cassava, and potatoes include products made from the staple crop such as wheat bread and cassava flour.
 Vegetable oil is an aggregated category that includes 13 types of oil in the original FAO database.
 In theory, the caloric share for each commodity can vary between 0 and 100 percent, but in practice it is rarely greater than 50 percent.

-2. Food import dependence
+2. Import dependence ratio

 Overview